aminulfaizan/Bangla-GloVe/README.md

 The demo.sh script downloads a small corpus, consisting of the first 100M characters of Wikipedia.
 It collects unigram counts, constructs and shuffles cooccurrence data, and trains a simple version of the GloVe model.
 It also runs a word analogy evaluation script in python to verify word vector quality.
 More details about training on your own corpus can be found by reading [demo.sh](https://github.com/stanfordnlp/GloVe/blob/master/demo.sh) or the [src/README.md](https://github.com/stanfordnlp/GloVe/tree/master/src)

+## A comprehensive guide line for train word vectors in other languages, namely 'Bengali'.

+### eval
+  1. Make sure that you have changed the question data with your own language from here:Glove/eval/question-
+     data/
+  2. Changing the file names requires changes to matlab, octave, and python/evaluate.py files

+### demo.sh
+  1. Change the corpus name with your own
+  2. Remove all the codes started from second "if" if you don't want to evaluate your glove model right after the trainig process.

 ### License
 All work contained in this package is licensed under the Apache License, Version 2.0.
 See the include LICENSE file.